James A. Shapiro

 modern synthesis of Neo-Darwinism, which limits changes in the genetic code to random accidents in DNA sequences that are then selected for having better "fitness" or reproductive success.

-Far from a read-only memory (ROM) that can only be changed by random accidents, Shapiro sees the genetic code as a read-write memory that is being changed by cell reproduction, multicellular development, and evolutionary change, including epigenetic and "mobile genetic elements" like
+Far from a read-only memory (ROM) that can only be changed by random accidents, Shapiro sees the genetic code as a read-write memory that is being changed by cell reproduction, multicellular development, and evolutionary change, including epigenetic and "mobile genetic elements" or

 Shapiro proposes several processes that he describes as "natural genetic engineering,"